tasuka98/Parallel_SOP/README.md

 - `make`
 - `./sop_solver <Instant Name>`

-The rest of the setting can be change in config.txt
+The rest of the setting can be changed in config.txt